-Melanie A. Nix, mutated BRCA1 gene carrier and triple negative breast cancer survivor by the age of 38, is co-founder of the Breast Cancer Comfort Site—a virtual wellspring where breast cancer patients and survivors can gain nourishment and guidance through their metamorphosis.
-She is a member of the Advisory Panel on Patient Engagement as well as serves on the panel of judges for the PCORI Challenge for the Patient-Centered Outcomes Research Institute.
+Melanie A. Nix, mutated BRCA1 gene carrier and triple negative breast cancer survivor by the age of 38, is co-founder of the Breast Cancer Comfort Site—a virtual wellspring from which breast cancer patients and survivors can gain nourishment and guidance through their metamorphosis from patient to victor; a breast cancer patient’s online coach and cheerleading squad!
+She is a member of the Advisory Panel on Patient Engagement for the Patient-Centered Outcomes Research Institute.
 A fifth generation breast cancer patient, Melanie’s 20+ year health and wellness advocacy began as a founding member of Breast Cancer Resource Committee and SASSi™ (Sisters Accessing Skills for Survival and Intervention).

-She is eloquent and thoughtful imparting her experience, knowledge and compassion in her speaking, writing and coaching.
+A spiritually guided woman, she is eloquent and thoughtful~ imparting personal experience, knowledge and compassion in her speaking, writing and coaching.
 Sought after and highly regarded as a passionate and charismatic public speaker, she blends wit, sensitivity and candor into her messages.
-A spiritually guided woman, she is particularly focused on sharing lessons for maintaining moxie and being indefatigable in the face of devastation and destruction.
+As a reconstructionist™ who continues to brave the process of rebuilding and healing, she is particularly focused on sharing lessons for preserving moxie and being an indefatigable combatant against devastation and destruction.
 Her survival story has been the focus of her discussions and profiled by several media outlets including:

 - Featured speaker at The Auxiliary to the National Medical Association 2014 Annual Convention Workshop II: “Women’s Health: My Triple Negative Breast Cancer Story”